maximo2012/keepassx/README.md

 ## About

+## Fork to local folder sync to MEGA Cloud.

 KeePassX is an application for people with extremely high demands on secure personal data management.
 It has a light interface, is cross platform and published under the terms of the GNU General Public License.